 Introducing guest blogger Adam Seabrook, the Co-Founder of Betterteam.

-No one in the history of work has said, “I want my new employees to be bored and apathetic toward their new job.(I have no solid proof of that, but I’m pretty confident in this belief.)
+No one in the history of work has said, “I want my new employees to be bored and apathetic toward their new job."

 We all want fired up and engaged employees.
 Plus, it turns out that getting employees started right has a big influence on your employee retention.
 Research shows that one-third of employees decide whether or not they’ll stay with a company long-term based on how the first week goes.
+That's why employee engagement should be prioritized from the jump.
 Unfortunately, most leaders don’t have the time and/or resources to implement programs designed to engage and retain new hires.
 I can help.

 Below are 11 easy tips to help you get your new hires on the right track, improve your retention numbers, and make everyone’s work more enjoyable.